samuelfooks/edito-tutorials-content/articles/CONTRIBUTING.md

         "learn",
         "consolidate"
     ],
-    "category": "discover the datalab",  // For now, you'll only be able to choose between: "best practices", "discover the datalab", "training courses in data science", "training courses with python" and "training courses with R"
+    "category": "discover EDITO",  // For now, you'll only be able to choose between: "best practices", "discover EDITO", "training courses in data science", "training courses with python" and "training courses with R"
     "imageUrl": "https://www.edito.eu/wp-content/uploads/2023/09/favicon.png",
     "articleUrl": {
         "fr": "https://my/tutorial/fr/page.html", // the url of your tutorial